 Here the Terme di Castrocaro offer health and wellness programs all year round, in an environment where time really seems to stand still, far from the frenzy of everyday life.

-Passing from San Lorenzo in Noceto we continue towards Predappio and from here, taking the SP 126, we reach Rocca delle Caminate, built between the Rabbi and Bidente rivers, in a dominant position over the underlying valleys.
+Passing through San Lorenzo in Noceto, we continue towards Predappio and from here, taking the SP 126, we reach Rocca delle Caminate, built between the Rabbi and Bidente rivers, in a dominant position over the underlying valleys.

 Its watchtower is probably of Roman origins, while the castle dates back to the 10th or 11th century.
 A must-see of the Rocca is the panoramic terrace, from which it is possible to enjoy the breathtaking view of the valleys, as far as the Adriatic Sea riviera.

-The Rocca (a fortress) can be visited on weekends or by reservation (for groups).
-It is now a center of high university education, a location for events, conferences and historical re-enactments and it offers the possibility of guided tours to discover its history and its evolution over the centuries.
+The Rocca (fortress) can be visited on weekends or by reservation (for groups).
+It is now a center of higher university education, a location for events, conferences and historical re-enactments and it offers the opportunity for guided tours to discover its history and its evolution over the centuries.

 Continuing along the road to Ravaldino in Monte for about 6 kilometers, you will come across another imposing fortress that dominates the area: the Rocca di Meldola, one of the largest in Romagna.

 The fortress has had a troubled history: passed from hand to hand several times, it was besieged and conquered by opposing factions, plundered and damaged by an earthquake.

 Eleven springs for seven different types of water that flow from the Thermal Park, wellness treatments and thermal paths for all ages and a centuries-old park of thirteen hectares where you can stroll surrounded by greenery.